 At the time of registration, players/parents can chose a preference from a list of various volunteer roles.
 A detailed list of volunteer roles is found on our website www.fortsasksoccer.ca under the “Information/Volunteers” tab.
 While we try to assign tasks per registration preferences, we assign tasks based on the needs of Fort Saskatchewan Soccer.
-Some examples of volunteer opportunities are: coaching, packing equipment bags, sorting equipment when it is returned, being a Field Marshall at a tournament, looking after soccer display signs, helping with pictures, making Christmas tree decorations and decorating a parade float.
+Some examples of volunteer opportunities are: coaching, managing a team. packing equipment bags, sorting equipment when it is returned, looking after soccer display signs, helping with pictures and decorating a parade float.

 It is the players/parents responsibility to ensure our mass emails do not end up in a ‘junk’ folder, as this is not an excuse for not responding.